MileHacker Logo

 Greeting Customs & Attire

 Shake hands with people of the same gender.
-A slight nod or placing a hand over your heart works for greeting someone of the opposite gender, especially if unsure.
+A slight nod or placing a hand over your heart is suitable for greeting someone of the opposite gender, especially if unsure.
 "Salam alaikum" (peace be upon you) is a common greeting, with "Wa alaikum assalam" as the proper response.
-Modest dress in public, with modest attire, is appreciated as a sign of respect.
+Modest dress in public, covering shoulders and knees, is appreciated as a sign of respect.

 Interaction Guidelines